About the Journal

 Geologica Acta diffusion

-- World wide diffusion in printed and electronic format.
+- World wide diffusion in electronic format.

 - Free full-text availability online.